 As artificial intelligence continues to reshape education, PLC Sydney is contributing to research exploring its impact on teaching, learning and assessment.
 Through collaborative investigations involving independent schools, educational leaders, technology specialists and students, this work examines how schools can respond thoughtfully to emerging technologies while maintaining academic integrity, creativity and human connection.

-Supported by the 2022 ALIA Research Grant, this study led by Dr Suzana Sukovic and Dr Tony Stojkovski investigates how young women understand substance use and how they want to learn about it.
+Supported by the 2022 ALIA Research Grant, this study by Dr Suzana Sukovic and Dr Tony Stojkovski explores how young women understand substance use and how they want to learn about it.
+Based on surveys and focus groups with nearly 400 students and recent graduates, the research highlights the value of respectful, safety-focused education and has been presented nationally and internationally, including at the International Academic Forum conference at the Sorbonne.

 In partnership with the University of Technology Sydney, Newington College, Pymble Ladies’ College and Trinity Grammar School, this collaborative project explores how educators support young people to navigate disagreement, contested knowledge and uncertainty.